raganwald/raganwald.github.com/_posts/2021-01-09-invertible-functions.md

   //=> 'c'
 ```

 Note that by convention, `undefined` is not considered a value when we work with invertible functions.
-Thus, the following does **not** mean that our functions return the same favlue for two different inputs:
+Thus, the following does **not** mean that our functions return the same value for two different inputs:

 ```javascript
 numberOf(6)